aruppen/xwot-devices/README.md

 # xWoT devices - RESTful API servers

-This repository hosts the final RESTful API servers for the developed xWoT devices.
+This repository hosts the final RESTful API servers and firmwares for the developed xWoT devices.

 ## RESTful APIs